 - 1. Low risk noncompliances do not pose an imminent environmental threat or a significant navigational hazard, and may be corrected with the issuance of an instrument.
 Low risk noncompliances include unpermitted encroachments that are otherwise in compliance with all pertinent statutes and administrative rules. - 2.
-High risk noncompliances pose an imminent environmental threat or a significant navigational hazard.
+High risk noncompliances pose an imminent environmental threat, are nonnavigational luxuries, or are a significant navigational hazard.
 These noncompliances typically require removal, replacement, repair or some other physical corrective action, and may require coordination with other agencies.
 High risk noncompliances include unpermitted encroachments that are otherwise not in compliance with pertinent statutes and administrative rules.

-C. Issue notice
+C. Issue Notice